yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 : A url claimed by a native application.

 "Native Callback uri":
-: Client App's redirect_uri, claimed as a deep link.
+: *Client App's* redirect_uri, claimed as a deep link.
+This deep link is invoked by *User-Interacting App* to natively return to *Client App*.

 # Conventions and Definitions